objectivehtml/Channel-Data/README.markdown

 Basic Usage
 -----------

-Channel Data is a modified CodeIgniter driver and has two parts to its API, the library, and the add-on API framework.
-The library provides all the methods to easily retrieve data from your channels using a familiar polymorphic syntax.
+Channel Data is a modified CodeIgniter driver and has two parts to the architecture, the library, and the add-on API framework.
+The library potion attempts provides all the methods one would need to easily retrieve data from your channels using a familiar polymorphic syntax.
+Native libraries are inconstant in nomenclature, are undocumented, and usually don't even do what you need without loading 4 or 5 models and writing 20 or 30 lines of code.
+It gets tedious and time consuming after a while, and the code looks like a mess.
+The Channel Library provides a clean and flexible API that is capable of performing complex queries, and is very easy to remember.
+The nomenclature is logical and makes send.
+For example, get_channel_entries($channel_id, …) actually gets the channel entries AND joins the custom fields in one nice easy to remember method.

 The add-on API framework allows you load third-party add-on API's.
 It can also help you create an API for your add-ons that other developers can use.

-So, when you load Channel Data by default, you inherently gain access to the library.
-To gain access to third-party API's, you must load them as a driver.
+The add-on API framework extends the Channel Data Library, so you inherently get access to all the library functions within you API.
+Since Channel Data is a modified CodeIgniter driver, to get access to third-party API's you must load them as such.
 API's are files inside the parent add-on directory with the naming scheme: __api.your_module_name.php__.
 Once the driver is loaded, it becomes a child to the Channel Data object.

 #### Example A - Using the Channel Data Library